bitfocus/companion-module-analogway-picturall/HELP.md

 There is a variable for the server software version.
 Although the server can only be controlled by the Picturall Commander with a matching software version, the Companion module should work with all server versions since 2.0.
 There are variables for each playback indicating the state of the playback.
 The x_cuestack variable indicates if a cuestack is selected in the playback.
 It reads "0" if none or the number of the selected cuestack.
 The x_cue variable indicates the active cue of the cuestack in the playback.
 It reads "0" if none or the number of the active cue.

 There are some variables which are not exposed in the instance configuration.
-You can use them with $(INSTANCENAME:sourceX_elapsed), $(INSTANCENAME:sourceX_countdown) and $(INSTANCENAME:sourceX_playstate)
-You have to replace INSTANCENAME with the name of your instance and X with the number of the source.
-As soon as you first play a media in that source these variables will show the location of the playhead and and a countdown to the end.
+This are the available variables (you have to replace INSTANCENAME with the name of your instance and the captital letter X denotes where yhou have to substitute a number)
+* $(INSTANCENAME:sourceX_elapsed) Gives you the source's elapsed playtime
+* $(INSTANCENAME:sourceX_countdown) Gives you the source's remaining time until outpoint
+* $(INSTANCENAME:sourceX_playstate) Gives you a literal readout of the playstate, e.g. Play, Stop...
+* $(INSTANCENAME:playbackX_questack) Gives you the number of the cuestack in the playback, 0 if empty
+* $(INSTANCENAME:playbackX_cue) Gives you the number of the current cue played back in a playback, 0.0 if none
+* $(INSTANCENAME:playbackX_state) Gives you a literal readout of the state of a playback, e.g. Waiting for trigger...
+* $(INSTANCENAME:playbackX_progress) Gives you the progress of the fade between current and next cue in a playback in percent

+Most of these variables are not pulled actively, so they read N/A until companion receives the first change.

 **Available presets for Analog Way Picturall**
 There are presets for the Go actions for all playbacks.